 1. A Multi-use Island (with two tiers)

-You do not need to simply think of your island as a food serving and food prepping station; they can also double as great entertaining spaces and casual work areas.
+When considering kitchen remodels with islands, you do not need to simply think of your island as a food serving and food prepping station; they can also double as great entertaining spaces and casual work areas.
 And there’s no better way to define those separate spaces than creating a two-tier kitchen island.

 2. Creative Materials: Make a Reclaimed Wood Kitchen Island

-Granite and tile dominate kitchen design, but reclaimed wood is a gorgeous alternative that will make your kitchen stand out.
+Granite and tile dominate kitchen design, but reclaimed wood is a gorgeous alternative that will make your kitchen island stand out.
 A reclaimed wood kitchen island can bring new life to something discarded while also adding more character to your space.

 A live edge wood slab is a stunning way to achieve a cabin-like or rustic mood.
 A reclaimed wood kitchen island can even enhance a modern or contemporary home.
-A clean slab of burled wood with gorgeous swirled grain surrounded with clean aesthetics will create a dramatic statement that doesn’t feel out of place.
+A clean slab of burled wood with gorgeous, swirled grain surrounded with clean aesthetics will create a dramatic statement that doesn’t feel out of place.

 3. Install a Kitchen Island Sink